-The purpose of the sampling program is to characterize the presence of VOC and PFAS contamination in soil and groundwater at the site and determine the presence of asbestos and lead paint and chromium dust in the building slated for demolition.
-This requires obtaining the necessary information regarding the type, distribution, and concentration of chemicals of concern identified by others, as well as site-specific hydrogeologic and other environmental conditions that may affect potential contaminant migration.
+The purpose of the sampling program is to characterize the presence of VOC and PFAS contamination in soil and groundwater at the Sunshade site and determine the presence of asbestos and lead paint in the Gun Shop-Building 420 which is being proposed for renovation.
+This requires obtaining the necessary information regarding the type, distribution, and concentration of chemicals of concern identified by others at nearby sites, as well as site-specific hydrogeologic and other environmental conditions that may affect potential contaminant migration.
 This information will be used to help evaluate the potential health and environmental risks posed by the contaminants identified as they relate to site redevelopment.
-The information will also be used to prepare a Materials Management Plan for use during building construction.
+The information will also be used to prepare a Materials Management Plan for use during Sunshade construction.
 Sample locations and rationale are summarized in Table 1.
 Site-specific conditions, as well as overall project objectives, were considered in formulating our project approach.
 The overall goal of this assessment is to provide information for developing a materials management plan for the site.
 This will be done by supplementing the information previously gathered for this site to determine if and how this property has been affected by prior site activities.
 Field assessment tasks are detailed below.